LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 Here is a brief explanation of what we've included here and why:

-- ``syntax: glob`` indicates that uses the "glob" syntax, which comes from MS-DOS (the commadn prompt still found on Windows).
+- ``syntax: glob`` indicates that uses the "glob" syntax, which comes from MS-DOS (the command prompt still found on Windows).
 Glob syntax allows you to do special things like match all files having a certain extension (e.g. ``*.exe`` matches ``Hello.exe`` and any other filename with extension .exe.)
 - ``Thumbs.db`` and ``.DS_Store``.
 Unfortunately, the Mac is still
-  notorious for generating temporary files that serve no purpose, except on OS X. In general, we try to keep these files out of our repository and encourage you to do the same, especially if your're a Mac user.
+  notorious for generating temporary files that serve no purpose, except on OS X. In general, we try to keep these files out of our repository and encourage you to do the same, especially if you are a Mac user.

 - ``*.exe`` and ``*.dll``.
 Anything that can be (re)produced by the